-One of my resolutions for the year 2016 is to learn how to find personal happiness.
+One of my resolutions this new month is to learn how to find personal happiness.
 I have realised that one of the things that pulls me down is the fact that I always put other people’s feelings before mine and consequently, find it hard to say no to things and situations that I may not necessarily agree with or even enjoy.
 How do I bring myself to say no without feelings of guilt especially to loved ones?

 Unfortunately, for most people, there seems to be an ingrained notion that it is our job to keep everyone else happy.
 Often times, that notion is driven by the fear that we will seem uncaring or insubordinate if we say no or put our needs first.
 People-pleasing sometimes also stems from fear of confrontation as arguments and disagreements can be uncomfortable, leading to an awkward situation.
 It could also be as a result of personal insecurities such as low self-esteem thereby creating a need to be loved and accepted by everyone.

 Unfortunately, as experts agree, women are more inclined to suffer from this pandemic more than men.
 According to psychologist Dr Susan Newman and author of The Book of No, women are naturally raised as nurturers and homemakers hence feel it is their job to ensure everything is under control, everyone is okay, and duties have been handled.
 This in turn can lead to being saddled by an insane amount of demands from children, spouses and bosses, leading to late nights, busy weekends and endless projects.
 Throw in stress, a sense of loss of control and you have the perfect recipe for burnout and in extreme cases, nervous breakdown.